Huotes/CommitMaker/README.md

 'Icy-Hot' is too weak for Chuck Norris.
 After a workout, Chuck Norris rubs his muscles down with liquid-hot MAGMA.

 Most people fear the Reaper.
 Chuck Norris considers him 'a promising Rookie'.

+TNT was originally developed by Chuck Norris to cure indigestion.